open-mmlab/mmpose/docs/en/user_guides/inference.md

 ### Model Alias

 The MMPose library has predefined aliases for several frequently used models.
-These aliases can be utilized as a shortcut when initializing the `MMPoseInferencer`, as an alternative to providing the full model configuration name.
+These aliases can be utilized as a shortcut when initializing the [MMPoseInferencer](https://github.com/open-mmlab/mmpose/blob/dev-1.x/mmpose/apis/inferencers/mmpose_inferencer.py#L24), as an alternative to providing the full model configuration name.
 Here are the available 2D model aliases and their corresponding configuration names:

 | Alias     | Configuration Name                                 | Task                            | Pose Estimator | Detector            |
 | --------- | -------------------------------------------------- | ------------------------------- | -------------- | ------------------- |